ohs2033/ReduxThunkExample/README.md

-# ReduxSimpleStarter
+# ReduxThunkExample

-FORK FROM stephengrider's redux-simple-starter?
+FORK FROM stephengrider's redux-simple-starter

 ```